broadinstitute/bits-ap-modules/charts/nginx/README.md

 * Add the BITS Helm charts repo and install the chart
 ```
-helm repo add bits https://broadinstitute.github.io/bits-helm-charts
+helm repo add bits https://broadinstitute.github.io/bits-ap-modules
 helm install nginx bits/nginx
 ```

 ## Private Github Repo

-* To be able to pull from a private repo, [generate a read-only deploy key](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys) and add it to kubernetes secrets
+* To be able to pull from a private repo, [generate a read-only deploy key](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys) and add it as a reader to the github repo.
+You can at this point either manually create a kubernetes secret from these files.
 ```
 kubectl create secret generic --namespace=example-site kubernetes.io/ssh-auth --from-file=ssh-privatekey=/path/to/key --from-file=ssh-publickey=/path/to/key.pub example-deploykey
 ```